 It’s the best time of the year… the holiday season!
-While all of the holidays are special in their own way, I would say Thanksgiving is the misfit.
-While most of us love potatoes, rolls, and grandma’s pumpkin pie, this holiday doesn’t often top the list as a favorite.
+While most of us love potatoes, rolls, and grandma’s pumpkin pie, Thanksgiving often falls behind Halloween and Christmas in terms of being the favorite.
 Not to mention, the history of Thanksgiving is often glossed over and inaccurately portrayed.
 Below are some ways to make Thanksgiving fun + teach your little one some history.

 How to Talk About Thanksgiving with Your Child

 To say the least, Thanksgiving has a complicated history.
 It seems insufficient and unfair to just serve up our favorite dishes and make hand turkeys and call it good.
 Not to mention, the oversimplified story that we all came to know as kids in our first-grade class needs more than just a few tweaks.
 So, what can you do to make sure your little one is introduced to a more accurate version of history?

 Keep in mind, these lessons are going to vary greatly depending on age from toddlerhood through elementary school but we believe it is never too early to start discussing subjects like this with your little one!

 Thanksgiving in America is typically tied to the story of the pilgrims landing in Plymouth Rock and surviving their first harsh winter.
 However, there are other countries that celebrate Thanksgiving holidays and instead focus on giving thanks for all that they have.
 You can easily switch out the traditional American Thanksgiving and instead focus on thankfulness.